 ElectricFlow Agent Setup ×

 Ports Specify the ports you would like to use.

+Speciry the ports you would like to use.

+Agent Port

+7800

-Agent Port 7800 Agent Local Port 6800
+Agent Local Port

+6800

 Electric Cloud, Inc

+1

 < Back Next > Cancel

 - 5. Complete the following information on the Ports screen. - Agent port Use this field to specify a different port to eliminate any conflicts with your existing system configuration. - Agent local port Use this field to specify a different port to be used by the agent for HTTP communication on the localhost network interface. - 6.
 Click Next to continue.